edunando15/TBDM/README.md

 Elasticsearch offers a Machine Learning model that can be used to analyze data.
 The user can access it in the Machine Learning page under the Analytics section.
 To start a new analysis, the user must select "Create Job" -> choose the index -> configure the options according to the needs.

 At this point, the user shall be able to create dashboards, alerts, watchers, and visualise by choice.

+#C# connector
+The project integrates a C# connector to interact with Elasticsearch, enabling efficient data retrieval for analysis and visualization.
+The connector is implemented using the NEST client, a high-level .NET library for Elasticsearch.
+This allows users to perform queries, retrieve sensor data, and process results within a C# environment.
+To use the connector, the user must ensure the .NET SDK is installed and configure the connection settings to match the running Elasticsearch instance.
+The provided C# client simplifies data retrieval, making it easy to integrate Elasticsearch data into .NET applications.